nicolovalle/TimeDeadMapTools/README.md

     + `DeadMapQA2.png` the complete history of the lanes status vs orbit
     + `DeadMapQA3.png` the average dead time, stave by stave
     + `DeadMapQA4.png` the average dead time, lane by lane
+    + `DeadMapQA5.png` with the averaged time evolution of dead time of each layer
     + `root.log` contains std err and std out of the command `root -b DeadMapQA.C`